 Even though most of us would prefer to spend our time using software, the fact is that your choices about your QuickBooks computer system layouts are important.
 Why?
-Because your desktop software and files “live” in a computer hardware – and information exchange – landscape.
+Because your desktop software and files “live” in computer hardware – and information exchange – landscape.

 - Where are your QuickBooks or Enterprise company files housed?

 - Who can access them – and from where?